stevelle/cards_project/README.md

 ## Deploying
 This project is just getting started.
-There is no deployment support, no model chosen, and no tooling provided at this time.
+There is no deployment support, no model chosen, and no appropriate tooling is provided at this time.

+For now the following command will start the card_table service

+  `$ gunicorn -b 0.0.0.0:8000 card_table.server`

+when working in an environment where the python 3 requirements have been met.

 ## Contributing
 I thank you for your interest, but contributions are not invited at this time.